-Founded in 2015, Insider is a website associated with Business Insider that covers politics, lifestyle, and technology.
+Founded in 2015, Insider is a website associated with Business Insider covering politics, lifestyle, and technology.

 Funded by / Ownership

-In 2015, German publishing company and owner of Bild, Die Welt, and Fakt, Axel Springer acquired Business Insider for $442 million, which brought their share to approximately 97 percent.
+In 2015, German publishing company and owner of Bild, Die Welt, and Fakt, Axel Springer, acquired Business Insider for $442 million, which brought their share to approximately 97 percent.
 Bezos Expeditions, the personal investment company of Jeff Bezos, will hold further shares according to details of the purchase.
-The website is funded through online advertising.
+Online advertising funds Insider.

 Analysis / Bias

-Insider has a health section that examines different diets as well as issues such as this: Stress doesn’t cause acne, but it can increase your risk for breakouts.
+Insider has a health section that examines different diets and issues such as this: Stress doesn’t cause acne, but it can increase your risk for breakouts.
 These stories are well-sourced and align with science.
-Editorially, Insider rarely offers opinions, however, when covering the Trump administration there is a negative tone in headlines as well as story selection such as this Trump stopped Fauci from answering a question about the anti-malaria drug Trump is hyping despite it being unproven against the coronavirus.
+Editorially, Insider rarely offers opinions; however, when covering the Trump administration, there is a negative tone in headlines, and story selection such as this Trump stopped Fauci from answering a question about the anti-malaria drug Trump is hyping despite it being unproven against the coronavirus.
 In general, Insider reports news factually and with a left-leaning bias in story selection.

 Failed Fact Checks